simongeilfus/FlyingTokyo19/README.md

 })
 ```

-This is a bit less compact and elegant but it does exactly the same but with a static function:
+This is a bit less compact and elegant but it does exactly the same with a static function:
 ```c++
 void mySettings( App::Settings *settings )
 {